 - Press the mixture into the bottom of the tin and press in the handful of M&Ms into the top for decoration.

-- Bake the traybake in the oven for 18-20 minutes, until the top of the cookie bake looks ‘dry’ and a skewer comes out basically clean, bar a few crumbs.
+- Bake the traybake in the oven for 18-20 minutes, until the top of the cookie bake looks ‘dry’

 - Leave the cookie bake to cool for about 10 minutes, then leave to cool fully on a wire rack.
 Cut the bake into 4×4 for decent sizes, or 5×5 for smaller ones!
 Enjoy!